ShubhaPokharel/Encapsulation/README.md

 In other words, encapsulation is a binding the class members (variables and methods) together and preventing them from being accessed by other classes.

-Thereby, we can keep variables and methods safes from outside interference and misuse.
+Therefore, we can keep variables and methods safes from any misuse from outside.

 Mobile is a good example of encapsulation.
 It has many apps and features inside it.
 And overall it is a phone.